 This course is designed to introduce students to new scholarship on women and work.
 It covers the evolution of the household economy as well as the role of women in the paid labor force.
-Recognizing that work considerations have had a powerful influence on family life and economic status, this course will allow 160
+Recognizing that work considerations have had a powerful influence on family life and economic status, this course will allow students to place their lives in a larger historical context, enabling them to comprehend the experiences and problems of women and men as gender and work took on new shape and meaning in modern times.
+The course is writing intensive.

-IDST 150 Nature and Culture 3 cr.
+IDST 150 Nature and Culture

 This interdisciplinary course uses the combined perspectives of sciences such as biology, ecology and economics together with history, philosophy and literature to study how cultures and individuals interact with nature.
 Through close reading of essays, poems and scientific papers, as well as through students' own field observations and writings on their local environment, this course explores the underlying values and ethical judgments involved in making choices on environmental issues that range from the local to global.
 Topics include basic concepts such as evolution and cell theory and current issues such as animal rights, biotechnology, global warming and biodiversity conservation.
-No college background is required.
+No college science background is required.